f/equiv/README.md

 It's so simple...

 ```
-equiv install [the concept] of [the language]
+equiv find [the concept] of [the language]
-equiv install [the language]:[the library] of [the language]
+equiv find [the language]/[the library] of [the language]
 ```

 ```
-$ equiv install http-client of python
+$ equiv find http_client of python
-Found http-client of python is requests
-Installing...
+eqivalent in python are:

+- requests
   > pip install requests
 ```

 ```
-$ equiv install python:requests of node
+$ equiv find python/requests of node
-Found python:requests of node is request
+python:requests is a http client
-Installing...
+eqivalent in node are:

+- request
   > npm install request --save
 ```

 You don't have to say programming language.

 ```
-$ equiv install sinatra of crystal
+$ equiv find sinatra of crystal
-Found python:requests of node is request
-Installing...
-> npm install request --save
+ruby:sinatra is a micro web framework
+eqivalent in crystal are:

+- kemal
+ > Please add `sdogruyol/kemal` to `shards.yml`
 ```

 ## Development

-Please extend the library from `src/data/[language].yml` file.
+Please extend the library from `src/data/[language].cr` file.

 ## Contributing